Low Speed Collisions: Why Your Body Hurts So Much

 In addition to these back and neck related symptoms, other common car accident injuries include brain and head trauma, broken bones and soft tissue bruising, and leg and knee wounds.
 If you believe you’ve sustained a car accident injury, it’s crucial that you seek medical attention as soon as possible.

-Denver car accident treatment specialist, Dr. Randy Eldridge has more than 25 years of experience treating the most common injuries resulting from low speed impacts.
+Denver car accident treatment specialist, Dr. Michael Schnider has extensive experience treating the most common injuries resulting from low speed impacts.
 To schedule a free consultation, please call us today: (303) 758-9000.